jowest90/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

    * Example: Payments
  * Producer
    * can application that writes a topic
-   * Example: messages
+   * Example: writers
  * Consumer
    * an application that reads a topic
+   * Example: readers
  * Broker
    * The Kafka server
-   Broker sometimes refer to more of a logical system or as Kafka as a whole
+   * Example: the main server
  * Partition
    * Stores and writes new messages in its own node
+   * Example: data cluster

 #### Describe Kafka Producers and Consumers
 producers write data to topics, and consumers read data from topics